Master of Social Work

 • Health & Aging.

-All prospective graduate students, including Sacramento State graduates, must submit the following to the Division of Social Work Admissions Office:
+All prospective graduate students, including Sacramento State graduates, must submit the following to the School of Social Work Admissions Office:

-• an application for admission and supplemental information needed by the Division of Social Work; including the choice of Specialized Area of practice in order of priority.
+• an application for admission and supplemental information needed by the School of Social Work; including the choice of Specialized Area of practice in order of priority.

 • an indication whether the application is for the two- or three-year program;